Language learning is tough work.

 And sometimes that’s all we need.
 If you’re wavering between Italian and Greek, a picture of some mouth-watering baklava is the perfect extra push to get you going.

 Independent Self-assessment on FluentU

 Okay, okay, we know that FluentU isn’t itself a quiz.
-But hey, we’ve got quizzes, and they may, albeit indirectly, help you figure out what language you want to learn and then actually learn it.
+But hey, we’ve got quizzes.
+And you can use those quizzes to help you figure out which language you want to learn—and then, to actually learn it.

 “What Language Should You Learn?” from Playbuzz

 I liked this one right from the start.
 Instead of asking you “French, Spanish, or Italian?” in the description, you get a few pretty uncommon languages there.
 Welsh?
 Tibetan?
 Bulgarian?
 Exciting!

 Playbuzz’s quiz starts out with great pictures of food, drinks and books, and then gets a little more creative.